imsatyasaiteja/Attendance-Management-System/README.md

 - Add student data to the database and then add face data by clicking the "Add face" button and capturing images of the individual by using any of the two options present:

-    1. WebCam
+    1) WebCam

-    2. Video (In case of the this option video should be already present in database folder and it's relative path should be entered when prompted)
+    2) Video (In case of the this option the recorded video should already be present in database folder and it's relative path should be entered when prompted)

 - Navigate to the "Mark attendance" tab to start the facial recognition process.